Site navigation

 Proposed major roadworks to competitive tender report

-The Proposed major works to competitive tender report comprises contracts valued at $1 million and above intended to be procured over the forward 12 month period.
+The proposed major works to competitive tender report comprises contracts valued at $1 million and above intended to be procured over the forward 12 month period.
 The report is updated on a tri-annual basis and includes road and transport infrastructure contracts proposed to be let by the Department of Transport and Main Roads.

 The latest tender report can be viewed on the Transport and Main Roads website.